Law with Criminology

 All about the course

-In the first year of the programme, you’ll study a number of modules aimed at introducing law as an area of academic study and professional practice.
-Throughout the remainder of the course, these key concepts are expanded upon and combined with criminology related modules.
-In your final year, you have a wide choice of modules so you can pick the topics that interest you and support your career ambitions.
+In the first year of this programme, you’ll study modules aimed at introducing law as an area of academic study and professional practice.
+Throughout the remainder of the course, these key concepts will be expanded upon and combined with criminology modules to progress your knowledge and understanding further.
+In your final year, you will choose modules based on the topics that interest you and support your career ambitions.

 Contract Law